Tea tree oil has anti-inflammatory, antimicrobial, and antiseptic properties that make it a triple threat in piercing aftercare.

-Then, dab the cotton onto the skin around and within the piercing.
-Use gentle pressure only; wiping the cotton back and forth may allow tissue fibers to catch on the jewelry or otherwise irritate the area.
+Then, dab the cloth or towel onto the skin around and within the piercing.
+Use gentle pressure only.
+Wiping the cotton back and forth may allow tissue fibers to catch on the jewelry or otherwise irritate the area.

 As part of a sea salt soak or spot treatment